 Those weird looks that you get when you run

 I don’t know if I am the only one who experiences this or gets bothered by it, but whenever I run, I get these weird looks from people as if they have watched ,my huge steps swallow something or maybe heard the ground’s cry for help.
 I could never tell which is the why.

 Acting cute just doesn’t work for us

 Short girls are cute when they act cute (and sometimes even when they aren’t trying to), but for us, it mostly ends up being a cry for help.
-I once tried acting cute in front of some of my male friends, and they were like, what’s up with your face?
-Well, that put an end to this girl ever acting cute
+I once tried acting cute in front of some of my male friends and ended up getting a “what’s up with your face?” from them.

 The constant reminder of how getting a boyfriend is like trying to win a lottery